Lectionary Bible Studies and Sermons

 The passage

 v1.
-The "gospel" (meaning "important news") is a prophetic message proclaimed from God concerning human salvation.
-It is "about Jesus Christ," ie. it concerns Jesus.
+The "gospel" (the word means "important news") consists of a message from God concerning human salvation.
+It is "about Jesus Christ," ie. it is a divine communication concerning Jesus.
 Jesus is the long foretold messiah who, through his life, death and resurrection, provides a way for lost humanity to be gathered into the presence of God for eternity.
-Mark sets about to fill out the gospel with an account of Jesus' life and teachings.
-So, he describes the beginning of his book as "the beginning of the gospel."
+So, Mark sets about to fill out the gospel account of Jesus' life and teachings, describing the beginning of his book as "the beginning of the gospel."

 v2-3.
-In Ex.23:20, v2b, God promised to send his messenger before the people of Israel as they journeyed to the promised land through the wilderness.
+In Exodus 23:20, v2b, God promised to send his messenger before the people of Israel as they journeyed through the wilderness to the promised land.
 Years later, the prophets spoke of the coming day when there would be another journey through the wilderness and another (Moses, Elijah?) who would lead the way, Isa.40:3, v3.
-John is this "messenger", and he "calls the "Lord", "the Son of God" (corporate Israel), out into the wilderness.
+John is this "messenger", and so he calls the "Lord", "the Son of God" (corporate Israel), out into the wilderness.

 v6.
 The description given of John paints him as a man of the wilderness.
 The reference to the belt probably aligns him with another man of the wilderness, namely, Elijah, 2Ki.1:8.